-Uyen Tran is an international student from Vietnam, who secured a full-time job, one year before graduating!
-When I interviewed her to hear more about her success she showed me her motivation by telling me that she started attending career fairs, her freshman year of college!
+Uyen Tran is an international student from Vietnam.
+She secured a full-time job one year before graduating!
+When I interviewed her to hear more about her success, she showed me her motivation by telling me that she started attending career fairs during her freshman year of college!
 In her words, she decided “why wait” and took off some pressure of attending and needing to find a job.
 Instead, she acquired the skills she needed to have a perfect resume and a solid interview.
 She was also able to form connections, even though she knew she was not a priority candidate.

 Uyen removed pressure for herself by getting to know how the career fairs worked.
 Rather than being stressed out about having to impress a recruiter that day, she was able to relax and form deeper conversations that ended up giving her helpful information for her future.